Azure/static-web-apps-cli/docs/www/docs/contribute/99-troubleshooting.md

 4. Manually provide `--client-id`, `--client-secret`, `--app-name` and `--resource-group`.

+## SWA CLI - Domains that need Firewall access

+### Context

+For SWA CLI to operate perfectly, the following domains need to be allowed an access in your firewall:
+- blob.core.windows.net
+- azurestaticapps.net
+- swalocaldeploy.azureedge.net

 ## `Unable to download StaticSitesClient binary (File Not Found 404 - 403)`

 ### Context